suffolklibraries/lgc/content/collections/events/circuits-jumpstart.md

     content:
       -
         type: text
-        text: 'Circuit training is a fantastic workout that’s great for everyone, regardless of fitness level.
+        text: 'Take part in a fun circuits session in your local library, all for free.
+Circuit training is a fantastic workout that’s great for everyone, regardless of fitness level.
 It incorporates a variety of exercises, taking on each exercise at your own pace.'
   -
     type: paragraph
     content: